 What we did

 In 2011, we succeeded in having the Charity Commission accept advancement of non-religious beliefs for the public benefit as a charitable object.
-The BHA’s objects were amended to include ‘The advancement of Humanism, namely a non-religious ethical lifestance the essential elements of which are a commitment to human wellbeing and a reliance on reason, experience and a naturalistic view of the world’ – as well as including the advancement of education.
+Humanists UK’s objects were amended to include ‘The advancement of Humanism, namely a non-religious ethical lifestance the essential elements of which are a commitment to human wellbeing and a reliance on reason, experience and a naturalistic view of the world’ – as well as including the advancement of education.

 The 2006 Act also extended to all charities, including religious ones, the need to be able to demonstrate that they produce ‘public benefit’.
 This concept is legally complex and the Charity Commission consulted at the time on draft guidance on how it will be applied.
 We made substantial submissions on this question and has had meetings at a high level with the Commission, but the resulting guidance remains unsatisfactory, both in seeming to relax the rigour of the law for religious charities and in its definition of what counts as a religion – a definition that anyway under the Human Rights Act should have no place in law.
 This continues to be of concern, but without any new legislative or policy developments on the horizon, is an issue that may not be resolved for some time.